 Natural pregnancy and MAP

-A retroverted uterus has no impact on fertility and in no way prevents a natural pregnancy.
-Just because a uterus is retroverted doesn't mean that sperm won't have access to the egg.
+A retroverted uterus has no impact on fertility and in no way prevents natural pregnancy.
+Just because a uterus is retroverted does not mean that sperm will not have access to the egg.

-MAP techniques can also be performed without additional difficulty, whether for medically assisted procreation, IVF (in vitro fertilization), ovarian puncture or artificial insemination.
+MAP techniques can also be carried out without additional difficulty, whether for medically assisted procreation, IVF (in vitro fertilization), ovarian puncture or artificial insemination.
 Rest assured: having a retroverted uterus will in no way prevent you from having children.

 On the other hand, a retroverted uterus can cause certain unpleasant or even painful sensations.